 It’s important to acknowledge the positive aspects of your relationship, especially in light of the challenging times that we are in.

 Were there any moments that you were particularly grateful for in the past months where your partner helped you get over an emotional or financial hurdle?
-Did they do anything in particular to help share the stress, balance the responsibilities at home, give you the space you needed, etc?
+Did they do anything, in particular, to help share the stress, balance the responsibilities at home, give you the space you needed, etc?

-Expressing gratitude for your partner regularly, and particularly now after going through (literally) a global challenge together, is one way to deepen your loving relationship.
+Expressing gratitude for your partner regularly, particularly now after going through (literally) a global challenge together, is one way to deepen your loving relationship.